n-e-h-aabhi/COVID-19-ML-PROJECT/README.md

 make_future_dataframe() method and then make predictions using the predict method.
           future = model.make_future_dataframe(periods=365)
-# Example: forecast for 1 year into the future
-forecast = model.predict(future)

 * Visual Evaluation: Plot the actual values against the predicted values to visually inspect how well the model performs on the training data. model.plot(forecast)